- What is OS MasterMap Highways Network?

-OSMM Highways Network is an exciting proposition that brings together data from authoritative sources such as the National Street Gazetteer (NSG) and OS MasterMap Integrated Transport Network (ITN) to create a single authoritative view of the road network.
+OSMM Highways Network is our new generation of product for road and path information.
+It brings together definitive geographic information from OS and data from authoritative sources such as the National Street Gazetteer (NSG) to create a single authoritative view of the road and path network.

 There are a large number of roads datasets used across government and other organisations.
 Using different datasets in different application it is increasingly hard for our customers to answer simple questions like how long is this A-roads?
 One dataset might say 100km and another 98km but which is right?